TaiBa131/ACM/README.md

 - Use the HX711 / Load Cell
   - it prints the measurements to the Serial port
 - Detect when a chalk / pen box is "empty"
+- Detect if lights are on

 ##### Planned/WIP:
-- Detect if lights are on
+- Fixing stuff up

 ###### Possible:
 - Detect if windows are opend (heat)